Praxair's Skills Pipeline™ Workforce Development Program

 After completing the one-year curriculum in Indianapolis, students earn a certificate in industrial technology in addition to a number of other skills-based certifications.
 The training will allow these students to pursue job opportunities as manufacturing and production technicians in industries such as PST’s aviation coatings.

-The Indianapolis program has celebrated its first graduate.
-The program is continuing, and a new class began in August, 2018.
+The Indianapolis program has celebrated its first graduates.
+The program is continuing, and the current class graduates in May, 2019.

 Look forward to more information about the expansion of Skills Pipeline programs to new skills areas and new geographies.
 For more information on these programs, please email email@example.com.